Back to Blog

 Most businesses treat their website like a brochure — print it once, leave it alone.
 That approach works fine for a brochure.
 It does not work for a website.

 A website is live infrastructure.
 It runs software that gets outdated.
 It stores data that needs protecting.
 It loads assets that can break.
-It connects to third-party services that change their APIs.
+It connects to third-party services that change their APIs without warning.

-Ignoring it does not mean nothing happens.
-It means problems accumulate until something breaks — usually at the worst possible time.
+Ignoring it doesn't mean nothing happens.
+It means problems accumulate silently until something breaks — usually at the worst possible time, like during a peak booking season or after a press mention.

 What Can Go Wrong Without Maintenance

-• Security vulnerabilities: Outdated plugins and themes are the number one cause of WordPress hacks.
-An unpatched site is an open door.
+• Security vulnerabilities.
+Outdated plugins and themes are the number one cause of WordPress compromises.
+Patchstack documented 11,334 new WordPress vulnerabilities in 2025, with 91% originating from plugins and a 5-hour median exploitation window.
+An unpatched site is an open door

-• Broken functionality: Payment processors update their APIs.
+• Broken functionality.
+Payment processors update their APIs.
 Booking systems change their embed codes.
-Without monitoring, you may not know something stopped working until a client tells you.
+Email platforms deprecate endpoints.
+Without monitoring, you may not discover something stopped working until a client tells you (if they bother)

-• Performance degradation: Sites get slower over time without optimization.
+• Performance degradation.
+Sites get slower over time without optimization.
 Images accumulate.
 Databases grow.
-Load times creep up.
+JavaScript bundles bloat.
+Load times creep up month over month

-• Hosting issues: Server problems, SSL certificate expiration, domain renewal lapses — all of these can take your site offline.
+• Hosting issues.
+Server problems, SSL certificate expiration, domain renewal lapses — any of these can take your site offline for hours or days

-• Content drift: Outdated hours, old pricing, discontinued services — these erode trust with visitors and hurt SEO.
+• Content drift.
+Outdated hours, old pricing, discontinued services, former team members still listed — these erode trust with visitors and hurt local SEO

 What a Website Care Plan Covers